KlingAIResearch/X-Dub/README.md

 ## ⚖️ Ethical Considerations
 This work can be misused for identity impersonation or deceptive synthetic media.
 We support clear labeling of AI-generated content and encourage further work on reliable detection methods.
-All models and materials in this repository are intended for academic research and technical demonstration only.

 If you have questions, please contact: `hexu18@mails.tsinghua.edu.cn`